Principal, Managing Attorney

-Tom Methvin was born in Eufaula, Alabama in 1963.
-After graduating from High School with honors, Tom graduated from the University of Alabama with a degree in Corporate Finance in the Business School.
-He then earned his law degree from Cumberland School of Law in Birmingham, Alabama in 1988 and began his legal career at Beasley Allen that same year.
-Tom's family has been lawyers, judges and other elected officials in Alabama for over 200 years.
-Tom always knew he wanted to be an attorney.
+Tom was born in Eufaula, Alabama, in 1963.
+Tom graduated from the University of Alabama with a degree in corporate finance.
+He then earned his law degree in 1988 from Cumberland School of Law in Birmingham, Alabama.
+He began his legal career at Beasley Allen that same year.
+He always knew he wanted to be an attorney.

 From a very early age, Tom has had a heart for those whom the Bible calls “the least of these.”
 Tom’s father was a great influence in this area.
-Tom remembers his father stating that "one of the worst things someone can do is to take advantage of the illiterate, the ignorant, or the uneducated."
-Based on this life experience, Tom began his legal career at Beasley Allen representing victims of consumer fraud, many of whom were illiterate or uneducated.
+Tom remembers his father stating, “One of the worst things someone can do is to take advantage of the illiterate, the ignorant or the uneducated.”
+With that in mind, Tom began his legal career at Beasley Allen representing victims of consumer fraud, many of whom were illiterate or uneducated.

 In 2002, Tom was selected by the National Law Journal as one of the Top 40 Litigators in the country under the age of 40.
 Tom also was named by the Montgomery Advertiser as one of the “Top 40 under 40,” which is a list of the top 40 business leaders in Central Alabama under the age of 40.

 Tom is a national spokesman for the rights of consumers and the law that applies to their rights.
 He has appeared on “Good Morning America,” “The O’Reilly Factor,” and on all the major networks to discuss these issues.
 He also has appeared in numerous publications, including The New York Times, The Wall Street Journal, Business Week Magazine and Fortune Magazine.